-Eighty-three (83) incidents were reviewed by Risk Management.
-Fifteen (15) of these were reported to SCDMH Risk Management.
+Ninety-four (94) incidents were reviewed by Risk Management and twenty-seven (27) of these were reported to SCDMH Risk Management.
 Any corrective action indicated was addressed at the time of the incidents.
-The on-going and annual review of incidents did not indicate any trends or patterns needing organizational improvement.
+The ongoing and annual review of incidents did not indicate any trends or patterns needing organizational improvement.
 Efforts to continue staff-awareness of safety matters continue with quarterly safety drills, mandatory training, and quarterly and as-needed building inspections.
-Additional training was provided to supervisors regarding response to critical incidents, such as Drs.
-Winchesters and Sharps.
-The Fire Marshall conducted an inspection of the building this year and his recommendations were implemented.
+Additional training was provided to all staff following staff members' requests regarding response to the Center's established Safety Codes.